bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 Removing oneself from a room deserves a special mention.
 In MLS a client cannot send a commit which removes itself from the group.
 Instead the leaver needs to send proposals that will be committed by a remaining member of the group.

-Bob sends a single `ParticipantListPatch` proposal removing himself, a `SelfRemove` proposal for his initiating client, and `Remove` proposals for any of his other clients.
+Bob sends a single `AppSync` proposal removing himself, a `SelfRemove` proposal for his initiating client, and `Remove` proposals for any of his other clients.
 An active participant then sends a commit referencing all those proposals together in a timely fashion.

 If the commit is accepted by the hub provider, Bob's clients all receive the commit message, so they are aware that they have been removed.
 This is safe to do because they no longer have the information nececssary to calculate the new decryption key for the group, as it was encrypted only to the remaining members of the group.